-It is the individual’s responsibility to follow recognized practices and policies as provided by their supervisor/manager through cooperative efforts with the EH&S Office.
-It is critical to bring to your supervisor/manager’s attention any potential ergonomic problems associated with your work area.
+It is the individual’s responsibility to follow recognized practices and information provided.
+Employees should alert their supervisor/manager any potential ergonomic problems associated with the work area.

-Will manage workplace injury forms.
-Employees should fill out the Accident Report Form if injured at work and return to HR and EHS within 24 hours of injury.
+Administer the workers compensation program.
+Employees should fill out the Accident Report Form if injured at work.
+Completed forms should be send to HR and EHS within 24 hours of injury.